sods/paramz/README.md

-# paramax
+# paramz

 Parameterization Framework for parameterized model creation and handling.

-This is a lightweight framework for using parametrized models.
+This is a lightweight framework for using parameterized models.

-See examples model in `paramax.examples.<tab>`
+See examples model in `paramz.examples.<tab>`

 Features: